algorithmwatch/unding/README.md

 docker volume rm goliath_local_node_modules
 ```

-#### Regarding the problems of `node_modules`

-There are sometimes problems with the data volume of the `node_modules` folder.
-Right now it's not clear whether this is a feature or a bug of docker volumes.
-Most likely we made a mistake with our setup.
-The problem arises from mapping the `node_modules` to the development container of VS Code (since we need linters etc.).
-This seems to prevent installing new `node_modules`.

 ### Test coverage

 To run the tests, check your test coverage, and generate an HTML